ros2/demos/lifecycle/README.rst

 Run the demo
 ------------

-In order to run this demo, we open three terminals and source our ROS2 environment variables either from the binary distributions or the workspace we compiled from source.
+In order to run this demo, we open three terminals and source our ROS 2 environment variables either from the binary distributions or the workspace we compiled from source.

 .. list-table::
    :header-rows: 1